sixty-north/fracture-registry-guidebook/README.md

 If everything goes smoothly, the output will be the `build` directory.
 You can open up `build/html/index.html` in your browser to view it.

+## Hosting on github

+We currently host the built version of these docs on sixty-north.github.io.
+As we make changes, we should redeploy there.
+To do that, run `make html`, copy the results from `build/html` to the correct (hopefully obvious) location in the deployment repo, and push them up.
+It should be that simple.